jimburton/scrabble/chapters/Chapter7.md

 }
 ```

-Thanks to the `aeson` library, it isn't that much more difficult on
+Thanks to the `aeson` library, life isn't that much more difficult on
 the Haskell side. `aeson` provides a powerful and neat way of converting
 Haskell values into JSON representations and back again.

-Datatypes that need to be sent over the network are made into
+Datatypes that need to be sent from the server to clients are made
-instances of the `ToJSON` and `FromJSON` typeclasses.
-We can do this
+into instances of the `ToJSON` and `FromJSON` typeclasses.
+We can do
-ourselves by defining `encode` and `decode` functions for each type,
+this ourselves by defining `encode` and `decode` functions for each
-but as we don't want to do anything special the instances can be
+type, but as we don't want to do anything special the instances can be
 derived.
 In order to make this work we have to turn on two language
 extensions: `DeriveGeneric` and `DeriveAnyClass`.
-For each type we want
+For each type we
-to derive the `aeson` instances for, we also need to derive an instance
+want to derive the `aeson` instances for, we also need to derive an
-of `Generic`, which is a typeclass the compiler uses internally.
+instance of `Generic`, which is a typeclass the compiler uses
+internally.

 We will keep the data sent back and forth to an absolute
 minimum.
 There's no need to send entire boards, for instance.
 Clients